Just Landed

 How your salary is taxed

 For more information on tax declarations, check out the IRD website at www.ird.gov.hk .
-It also offers an automatic salary tax computation service.
+It also offers an automatic income tax computation service.
 Make sure to keep the IRD up to date with changes to your address and to inform them immediately in case of delayed payment.
 A surcharge of 5% is normally automatically added to late payments.